stlab/better-code/chapters/0200-contracts/slides.md

     - Hard to use.
     - Meaning, abstraction, and semantics are missing
     - Let's make the API more meaningful

+Sean notes Hoare logic is bottom-up and propagates complexity.
+DBC is top-down and minimizes it.

+- Works as coded

 ![warn](/submodule/adobe-reveal-theme/icon/warning.png){:height='100px'
 align='center'} Red flag: documentation reads like implementation.